Unpledged elector: 1960

 When the electoral college cast its vote, all fourteen unpledged electors cast their votes for conservative Democrat Harry F. Byrd for president and Strom Thurmond for vice president after trying to influence other Southern states into unpledging their electors to join them.
 They were joined by Henry D. Irwin from Oklahoma, a faithless Republican elector who objected to Republican nominee Richard M. Nixon.
 Irwin cast his vice presidential vote for Barry Goldwater.
-Georgia's electors, although released of their pledges to vote for Kennedy by the state legislature, voted for him anyway.

 Irwin had attempted to broker a coalition between the unpledged electors and other Republican electors, but to no avail: Kennedy and Johnson won a clear majority of the electoral vote.
-Even if Georgia's electors had declined to vote for Kennedy in accordance with their legislature's implied wishes, Kennedy would have still won the election.
-The unusual situation with the mixed elector slate in Alabama makes it difficult to say whether the national popular vote was won by Kennedy or Nixon.

 1964

 The last slate of unpledged electors to date was filed in Alabama in the 1964 election.
 The slate was supported by Democratic Alabama Governor George C. Wallace while the national Democratic nominees, Lyndon B. Johnson and Hubert H. Humphrey, did not appear on Alabama ballots.
 The electors won 30.6 percent of the vote, but the state was ultimately won by Republican nominees Barry Goldwater and William E. Miller.